BAT: Better Audio Transformer Guided by Convex Gated Probing: Conclusion

 \section{Conclusion}

-In this work, we revisited the evaluation practices of audio Self-Supervised Learning (SSL).
-We demonstrated that the reliance on fine-tuning when competing for SOTA on AudioSet makes it difficult to fairly evaluate and reproduce the models.
-To address this, we proposed the prototype-based Convex Gated Probing (CGP).
-By efficiently aggregating features across all layers, CGP drastically closes the performance gap between frozen evaluation and fine-tuning, outperforming the prior SOTA probing method, Protobin.
-Guided by CGP, we introduced the Better Audio Transformer (BAT), a fully modernized implementation of the masked latent regression for audio SSL.
-We incorporated a gating mechanism for attention, which not only improved the model overall but also yielded better targets for SSL.
-BAT establishes new SOTA results on audio benchmarks, while ensuring reproducibility.
-We release the code upon acceptance or request during the review process.
-In future work, we will evaluate the generalization of BAT and CGP in specialized domains such as bioacoustics (e.g., BEANs~\citep{hagiwara2023} or BirdSet~\citep{rauch2025_birdset}) to further benchmark its performance in comparison with domain-specific models such as Bird-MAE~\citep{rauch2025canmasked}.
-Additionally, we aim to investigate BAT scales across both model and data dimensions by evaluating larger parameter counts and more diverse audio corpora.
+This work revisited the training and evaluation practices in audio self-supervised learning (SSL).
+It showed that the reliance on finetuning for state-of-the-art (SOTA) AudioSet results has made progress less transparent, since improvements become harder to disentangle from dataset-specific tuning and reproducibility issues.
+To alleviate these challenges, we proposed the prototype-based Convex Gated Probing (CGP).
+By efficiently aggregating features across all layers, CGP significantly closes the performance gap between frozen evaluation and finetuning, outperforming the prior SOTA probing method, Protobin.
+Guided by CGP as a fast and reliable post-hoc evaluation probe, we introduced the Better Audio Transformer (BAT), a fully modernized implementation of masked latent regression for audio SSL.
+BAT incorporates the sigmoid-gating mechanism for self-attention, a recent advancement in LLMs, which not only improves the model overall but also enables us to drop the Data2Vec MLP-target heuristic and generate better targets for SSL by using each ViT block as a coherent end-to-end function.
+BAT also enhances representation learning by using a more expressive decoder, which offloads reconstruction from the encoder, enabling better utilization of its capacity to learn transferable features.
+CGP's gating weights demonstrate this shift by revealing the location of task-relevant latent information.
+Additionally, we refined the legacy audio preprocessing pipeline, i.e., the audio frontend.
+This improved frontend produces higher-quality spectrograms, enables fast batch transformations, and, most notably, alleviates the need to tune global normalization statistics for downstream deployment through local min-max normalization.
+BAT established new SOTA results on audio benchmarks while ensuring reproducibility.
+The BAT code is open-source, and we provide an implementation and evaluation pipeline for recent SOTA models used in this work.